tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <figcaption>Be sure to add the Box Collider to both Nyan Cat and the platform.</figcaption>
 </figure>

 Play the scene.
-Because of the Box Colliders, Nyan Cat and the platform are are unable to pass through one another, and Nyan Cat should drop and land/stop on the platform.
+Because of the Box Colliders, Nyan Cat and the platform are are unable to pass through one another.
+Nyan Cat should drop and land/stop on the platform.

 ## Adjusting the Scale for Easier Math

 Before getting into the code and math stuff, it's best to scale everything in order to make the numbers a bit more sane to work with.
 This step will allow you to avoid lengthy decimals in favour of single- and double-digit integers.
-You normally wouldn't scale things so dramatically -- and it'll incur some odd side-effects, as you'll come to see -- but understanding vectors will be easier using values like `[1, 5]` instead of `[0.0025, 0.0125]`.
+You normally wouldn't scale things so dramatically -- incurring some odd side-effects, as you'll come to see -- but understanding vectors will be easier using values like `[1, 5]` instead of `[0.0025, 0.0125]`.

 Make the necessary adjustments to the following objects in the Hierarchy: